Rugby gaining some ground in scrum for sporting cash

 England's national governing body, which oversees grassroots and elite rugby, generated 152.2 million pounds in 2013/14, with 24 percent from hospitality and catering, 18 percent from broadcasting, 17 percent from ticketing and 16 percent from sponsorship.

-Professor Simon Chadwick, who studies sports business strategy and marketing, said broadcasters were attracted to football because of its broad appeal.
+Professor Simon Chadwick, who studies sports business strategy and marketing, said broadcasters were attracted to soccer because of its broad appeal.

 "You've got a tried and tested product there that cuts across all ages, classes and genders who will subscribe to watch football, so it's a no-risk deal," he said.